 Toshio Tsukiyama was born in Chiba, Japan.
 Influenced by his sister, he attended veterinary school in Hokkaido and became interested in research.
 There, Toshio read an article by Ohtsura Niwa and he decided he wanted to study with him at Hiroshima University.
 Niwa had obtained his PhD from Stanford University and was familiar with American courses of study; he made Toshio read and present books and articles, something the Japanese did not do, and convinced Toshio to come to the United States.
 At the Whitehead Center for Biomedical Research, Toshio worked on chromatin remodeling in Carl Wu's lab.
 The Fred Hutchinson Cancer Research Center then hired him as an associate member, where he continues research on the regulation of chromatin structure and its effect on cellular processes.

-Howard S. Turner begins his oral history discussing his early interests in chemistry before receiving his undergraduate degree in chemistry from Swarthmore College.
-Turner earned his PhD from Massachusetts Institute of Technology [MIT] in 1936 and before starting his career with E. I. DuPont de Nemours and Company working in the Experimental Station in Wilmington, Delaware, where he researched polymer 66, nylon, and Corfam.
+Howard S. Turner discusses his early interests in chemistry before receiving his undergraduate degree in chemistry from Swarthmore College.
+Turner earned his PhD from Massachusetts Institute of Technology in 1936 and before starting his career with E. I. DuPont de Nemours and Company working in the Experimental Station in Wilmington, Delaware, where he researched polymer 66, nylon, and Corfam.
 In 1947, after eleven years with DuPont, Turner left the company and in 1965, Turner left J&L to become president of Turner Construction Company, in New York.
 The company, started in 1902 by his uncle, was among the top construction firms in the country.